sveltejs/kit/.changeset/wild-bags-cheat.md

 ---

 After running `svelte-package` (via `create-svelte`), the user is supposed to
 run: `npm publish package/`.
-However, I keep accidentally running `npm publish` (the wrong directory) out of habit, instead.
+However, it is easy to accidentally run `npm publish` on the wrong directory out of habit.
 With this change, when the user accidentally tries to publish the `./` directory, they will be directed to publish the `./package/` directory instead.